 Infrastructure Verification as a Service (IVaaS)

-IVaaS is an innovative Information and Communications Technology (ICT) infrastructure lifecycle management solution which provides enterprises with continuous infrastructure inventory, documentation, asset, and resource management.
+IVaaS is an innovative Information and Communications Technology (ICT) infrastructure lifecycle management solution which provides enterprises with infrastructure inventorying and documentation, and continuous asset management.

 Depending on the desired granularity of the infrastructure documentation and maintenance needs of the End User, the IVaaS service provider can customize the enterprise’s IVaaS program approach, allowing for target elements and resultant data sets to vary from site to site while still maintaining the standardization of the overall processes.
 Thanks to this adaptable, modular program design, IVaaS service providers can develop customized lifecycle management service offerings which, in each case, produce datasets representing the infrastructure elements most important to the End User.